 If you want to change the IP address of the Management Node you must first return your licenses from your current Management Node.
 If you do not return your licenses before re-running the installation wizard you will lose your licenses from your new Management Node (with the new IP address) and you will not be able to add them back to that new Management Node.

-Do not re-run the installation wizard on cloud-based deployments (AWS or Azure) in order to change Management Node configuration data such as its IP address or hostname.
+Do not re-run the installation wizard on cloud-based deployments (Azure, AWS or GCP) in order to change Management Node configuration data such as its IP address or hostname.
 To change such data you must terminate the existing instance and deploy a new Management Node instance.
 You should only re-run the installation wizard on cloud-based deployments if you need to reset the web administration password (and then you should not change any of the other configuration data).

 To re-run the installation wizard:

 Open a console window on the Management Node VM.

-If your Management Node is deployed on AWS or Azure, use an SSH client to access the Management Node, supplying your private key file if appropriate.
+If your Management Node is deployed on Azure, AWS or GCP, use an SSH client to access the Management Node, supplying your private key file if appropriate.

 - At the login prompt, log in as admin.

 - If requested, enter the operating system password created when the installation wizard was run.
 If you did not get as far as creating a new password, you will be asked to create one now.

-If your Management Node is deployed on AWS or Azure, you will be prompted again for the admin password.
+If your Management Node is deployed on Azure, AWS or GCP, you will be prompted again for the admin password.

 The Pexip installation wizard begins.